vikramlearning/blazorbootstrap/docs/docs/content/icons.md

 # Icons

-Documentation and examples for BlazorBootstrap Icons.
+The Icon component will display an icon from any icon font.

 ## Prerequisites

-- Install Bootstrap Icons.
+- Install Bootstrap Icons or other.
   - Refer: [Bootstrap Icons](https://icons.getbootstrap.com/)

 - Include the icon fonts stylesheet in your website `<head>` or `@import` in CSS from CDN.